An Extensive Analysis of the Singing Voice Conversion Challenge 2025 Evaluation Results: Timeline, Tasks, Databases, Submission Rules, and Evaluation Methods

 \subsection{Submission rules}

-For this year's challenge, we requested each participant to submit their main system for each task they will join.
+For this year's challenge, we requested each participant to submit their main system for each task they would join.
 However, we also allowed participants to voluntarily submit more systems to be evaluated as ablation studies.
 During objective evaluations, all of the submissions (best and ablations) from the participants are evaluated.
 However, during subjective evaluations, only a maximum of one ablation system is included in the listening tests.
+Other ablation systems submitted are only evaluated in the objective tests.

 For training data, we allowed participants to train on any speech and singing dataset, whether it was open-sourced or privately owned.
 However, participants were not allowed to use the raw GTSinger dataset as it would result in data leakage.
 After the challenge, all participants were also required to submit technical reports detailing their architecture and training data.
 All participants submitted technical reports this year.